0xMiden/miden-client/docs/src/cli-config.md

 ### RPC

 An `rpc` section is used to configure the connection to the Miden node.
 It contains the following fields:
 - `endpoint`: The endpoint of the Miden node.
-It is a table with the following fields:
+It can be a specific url (like `"https://rpc.devnet.miden.io"`) or a table with the following fields:
   - `protocol`: The protocol used to connect to the node.
 It can be either `http` or `https`.
   - `host`: The host of the node.
 It can be either an IP address or a domain name.
   - `port`: The port of the node.
 It is an integer.